s23047-jz/NAI/README.md

 You can find the rules online.
 At the beginning, the program asked if we wanted to play or if we wanted to watch the duel between the two ai's.
 Follow the instructions.
-Remember that the movement selection range is from 0 to 6, not 1 to 7.
+Remember that the movement selection range is from 1 to 7.
+The bot level that can be set is from 1 to 7.
-Have fun
+Have fun!